-Tour de Tay 50-mile cycle for Abertay scholarships
+Tour de Tay 50-mile cycle for Abertay scholarships25 September 2015

 The first Tour de Tay charity cycle event organised by Abertay University will take place this Saturday 26 September, raising money for student scholarships.